 - 16 - 21 years of age—priority will be given to those 19 years and under

-- Families (eg siblings, single parent and child, couple and child)
+- individuals or part of a couple / familiy (eg siblings, single parent and child, couple and child)

-- Links to the Whittlesea Local Government Area incorporating the suburbs of: Thomastown, Lalor, Mill Park, Epping, South Morang, Doreen, Mernda, Wollert, Yan Yean, Eden Park, Whittlesea, Woodstock, Donny Brook, Kinglake West, Humevale and parts of Bundoora and Beveridge
+- linked to the Whittlesea Local Government Area incorporating the suburbs of Thomastown, Lalor, Mill Park, Epping, South Morang, Doreen, Mernda, Wollert, Yan Yean, Eden Park, Whittlesea, Woodstock, Donny Brook, Kinglake West, Humevale and parts of Bundoora and Beveridge

-- Capacity and willingness to participate in the Program
+- willing and have the capacity to participate in the program

 Please contact your nearest access point(s) listed on this page to find out more about entering this program.